brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

 	<img src="/img/grad_desc/grad_eq.png" alt="grad_desc" width="300" height="100"/>

 2. What are we descending and why?

-	Now imagine the function above is unknown.
-Well, if the gradient is the magnitude and direction of change from one point to another then how would we find (perhaps) the minimum point of a function?
-Follow the gradients.
-Let's specifically follow the largest gradients that bring us in the right direction of that point.
-We'll specify a rate that we want to check these gradients (step size) as well as the point we want to start at (x,y,z,etc).
-Then we'll check each gradient around that point.

-	Why do we do this?
 	In machine learning you are typically trying to find some relationship between a predictor and a series of features.
 In order to converge you optimize a [cost function](https://towardsdatascience.com/coding-deep-learning-for-beginners-linear-regression-part-2-cost-function-49545303d29f) for the lowest amount of error.
 The way you optimize this is by taking steps in the direction of the lowest error and returning the gradient vector that corresponds.
 Once you reach a threshold minimum your gradient vector reveals the coefficients which optimize this cost function.

 	Put another way...perhaps you've seen this before: